why Mattel Inc. [MAT] is a Good Choice for Investors After New Price Target of $31.50

 Voiced by an autistic actor, the newest character in Thomas & Friends: All Engines Go was developed in collaboration with the Autistic Self Advocacy Network, Easterseals Southern California, and respected writers and figures with autism.

-The results of the trading session contributed to over 3300213 shares changing hands.
-Over the past one week, the price volatility of Mattel Inc. stands at 3.91% while the volatility over the past one month is 3.72%.

-The market cap for MAT stock reached $6.71 billion, with 353.46 million shares outstanding and 351.53 million shares in the current float.
-Compared to the average trading volume of 2.71M shares, MAT reached a trading volume of 3300213 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 2.76M shares, MAT reached a trading volume of 8648078 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Mattel Inc. [MAT]?